Text by Don Mills, Club Historian

 From the beginning, one of the more serious aims of the members has been to work for better boating facilities in Ventura County.
 Among the early activities of the club was the construction of launching and mooring facilities at Hueneme Harbor in 1939.
 World War II halted this project, and efforts were then centered on clearing the snags from the coastal slough known as McGrath Lake in order to hold regattas for outboards and small sailboats and create an interest in boats and boating.

 After the war, efforts were resumed to secure harbor facilities in Ventura County with particular emphasis on the Pierpont Bay area.
-During the campaign to secure a harbor, one of the highlights was the construction of a model of the proposed harbor, which was used extensively for publicity purposes.
+During the campaign to secure a harbor, one of the highlights was constructing a model of the proposed harbor, which was used extensively for publicity purposes.
 These efforts, combined with others, resulted in the formation of the Ventura Port District, which eventually built the Ventura Marina.

 A year or so after World War II ended, the City of Ventura allowed the club to use a city-owned building on the Ventura Pier where regular meetings were held.
-When freeway construction caused demolition of the building, the meeting place was moved to the Ventura Recreation Center on Main Street.
+When freeway construction caused the demolition of the building, the meeting place was moved to the Ventura Recreation Center on Main Street.

 The name of the club was changed from the Ventura County Boat Club to Ventura Yacht Club in November 1960.